 By Lesley Wroughton and Tiisetso Motsoeneng

-South Africa accused U.S. President Donald Trump on Thursday of stoking racial divisions in a late-night tweet in which he said he had asked U.S. Secretary of State Mike Pompeo to study South African "land and farm seizures" and the "killing of farmers".
+WASHINGTON/JOHANNESBURG (Reuters) - South Africa on Thursday accused U.S. President Donald Trump of stoking racial divisions in a late-night tweet in which he said he had asked Secretary of State Mike Pompeo to study South African "land and farm seizures" and the "killing of farmers".

 Washington's charge d'affaires in South Africa, Jessye Lapenn, was summoned by the ministry of foreign affairs over the tweet, people familiar with the matter told Reuters.

-Trump's comments inflamed an already heated debate over land ownership in South Africa, a country that remains deeply racially divided and unequal nearly a quarter of a century after Nelson Mandela swept to power at the end of the apartheid era.
+Trump's comments inflamed an already high-octane debate over land in South Africa, a country that remains deeply racially divided and unequal nearly a quarter of a century after Nelson Mandela swept to power at the end of apartheid.

 "South Africa totally rejects this narrow perception which only seeks to divide our nation and reminds us of our colonial past," a tweet from South Africa's official government account said.

 Ramaphosa announced on Aug.
 1 that the ruling African National Congress (ANC) plans to change the constitution to allow the expropriation of land without compensation, as whites still own most of South Africa's territory.

 Ramaphosa has said any measures would not hit economic growth or food security.
 No land has been "seized" since the reform plans were announced, the ANC says.

 "It is regrettable that the tweet is based on false information," South Africa's foreign affairs minister, Lindiwe Sisulu, said.